What Makes Inactive Fault Lines Become Active Again

 Equally you know, some regions repeatedly experience earthquakes and this suggests that peradventure earthquakes are function of a cycle.
 The effects of repeated earthquakes were first noted tardily in the nineteenth century by American geologist Chiliad.
 K. Gilbert.
 Gilbert observed a fresh mistake scarp following the 1872 Owens Valley, California convulsion and correlated the scarp and uplift from a single convulsion with the uplift of the Sierra Nevada mountains.
 Decades subsequently, following the 1906 San Francisco, California earthquake, H. F. Reid presented a like hypothesis to explain improve-documented movements along coastal California measured both before and after a large earthquake.
 Reid'due south model of the earthquake wheel has become known as the "Rubberband Rebound Model".

+The key to Reid's success was the availability of "before" and "after" observations for the earthquake which allowed him to see strain build in the chaff before the upshot, so see that strain release during the convulsion.
 In the diagram, we take two blocks of rock separated past a fault.
 Equally the 2 blocks motion in reverse directions, friction acting on the fault resists motion and keeps the two sides from sliding.
 The stone strains as elastic free energy is added, eventually, the strain loads the fault too much and overcomes the frictional "strength" of the fault.
 The rocks on either side of the mistake jerk past each other in an earthquake.
-The earthquake releases the stored elastic strain free energy equally rut forth the fault and as seismic vibrations.
+The earthquake releases the stored elastic strain free energy equally rut forth the fault and as seismic vibrations. | |

 For an ideal rubberband-rebound fault, the stress on the fault periodically cycles betwixt a minimum and maximum value and if the two blocks continue to move at a constant rate, the recurrence fourth dimension (the fourth dimension between earthquakes) is also uniform.